UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ### Independent Components Analysis

 Independent Component Analysis (ICA) is a matrix factorization method for data dimension reduction [@Hyvarinen2000].
 ICA defines a new coordinate system in the multi-dimensional space such that the distributions of the data point projections on the new axes become as mutually independent as possible.
 To achieve this, the standard approach is maximizing the non-gaussianity of the data point projection distributions [@Hyvarinen2000].
-There is no contraint imposed on the non-negativity (in contrary to NMF) or orthogonality (in contrast to PCA).
+There is no constraint imposed on the non-negativity (in contrary to NMF) or orthogonality (in contrast to PCA).
 In our analysis, the negative projections are interpreted in terms of absolute values and only one side of a component is taken into account.

 A mathematical way to formalize ICA is the set of equations: